 With a background in Environmental Science (University of East Anglia) and PhD in wildlife epidemiology (University of Stirling), I have worked in veterinary and human public health in the UK and internationally.
 At the Pirbright Institute I was a Staff Epidemiologist, working predominantly on scrapie and atypical scrapie, but was also Research Co-Investigator on several large Defra grants.
 I then became an Advanced Healthcare Scientist in the NW Regional office of Public Health England, after which I moved to the University of Liverpool.
-At Liverpool, I ran the Enhance project (under Prof. Matthew Baylis) examining climate sensitivity of infectious diseases.
-I also led implementation of gastrointestinal disease sampling for the Integrate project (under Prof. Sarah O’Brien).
+At Liverpool, I ran Enhance project (under Prof. Matthew Baylis) examining climate sensitivity of infectious diseases.
+I led implementation of gastrointestinal disease sampling for the Integrate project (under Prof. Sarah O’Brien).
 I was Co-Applicant on the EU Cost funded Network for Evaluation of One Health, UK Management Committee Member and lead for work on the environmental dimension of One Health, including writing a chapter describing this in the recently published Integrated approaches to health: a handbook for the evaluation of One Health see here .
 Currently Curriculum Lead on the One Health Regional Network for the Horn of Africa (HORN) project http://onehealthhorn.net/, I have taught epidemiology and statistics to UK and international students and professionals.
-For 2019-21, I am President of the Society for Veterinary Epidemiology and Preventive Medicine.
+I am also Principle Investigator of a project to create an evidence-based risk assessment process for infectious pathogens of particular interest to the xenotransplantation industry.
+For 2019-21, I am President of the Society of Veterinary Epidemiology and Preventive Medicine.
 I am particularly interested in the drivers and control measures for infectious and non-infectious disease, with a particular focus on using a One Health ethos and food security.